dickymoore/Douglas/README.md

 The sprint manager also records the cadence decisions in its history so exit conditions like `sprint_demo_complete` or `push_complete` can end the loop as soon as the relevant milestones are satisfied.

+### History logging

+Douglas appends JSONL events to `ai-inbox/history.jsonl` every time it records a commit, CI result, bug ticket, or feature iteration.
+Configure `history.max_log_excerpt_length` to control how much of each CI log or failure excerpt is preserved in those records and bug reports.
+Raising the limit keeps more diagnostic context but also increases the size of history files committed to disk.

 ## Architecture Overview